Our 2023 Guide to the Twelve Apostles

 And just like the Penguin Parade on Phillip Island, if you stick around until dusk, you’ll be able to watch them make their way across the sand.
 Unfortunately, you can’t get up close and personal with these ones, as they’re only viewable from the lookout platforms, but it’s still a remarkable experience to witness.

-The only major thing to keep in mind is that if you’re going to be staying in Port Campbell, you’ll need to plan your penguin-viewing around your dinner-eating.
+The only major thing to keep in mind is that if you’re going to be staying overnight in Port Campbell, you’ll need to plan your penguin-viewing around your dinner-eating.

-Almost all of the restaurants in town stop serving food at around 8 p.m., so you’ll need to make sure that sunset doesn’t interfere with these plans.
+Almost all of the restaurants in Port Campbell stop serving food at around 8 p.m., so you’ll need to make sure that sunset doesn’t interfere with these plans.
 In particular, during the summer months, when sunset is around 8 p.m., you should plan to eat dinner first; in winter, the sunset rolls in at around at 5-6 p.m., so you’ll have time to eat afterwards.

 Take the Gibson Steps: They’re Totally Worth It